Shippable/docs/sources/deploy/aws-elastic-beanstalk-multiple-environments.md

 ### Serial Environments
-One common scenario for multiple environments is having a beta environment that receives automatic deployments, and a production environment that is only deployed manually.
+One common concept for multiple environments is having a beta environment that receives automatic deployments, and a production environment that is only deployed manually.
 Each environment might posses its own unique parameters and settings, and both environments are likely deploying to completely separate machines.
 Lets set this up in our pipeline so we can see how it works.

 First, we're going to make three `params` resources.
 One for beta, one for prod, and one to hold common values between the two.